yueliu1999/KAN4Graph/README.md

 # KAN4Graph

 Implementation of Kolmogorov-Arnold Network (KAN) for Graphs.
 Any communications, collaborations, issues, PRs are welcomed.
+The contributors will be listed [here](https://github.com/yueliu1999/KAN4Graph?tab=readme-ov-file#Contributors).
 Please contact yueliu19990731@163.com.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart: